 THERE’S NOTHING REPUBLICANS CAN DO ABOUT IT

 Frankly, Republicans need to just let it go.
-There’s no getting out of this “Repeal and Replace” conundrum that they are in over health care.
+There’s no getting out of this “Repeal and Replace” conundrum they are in over health care.
 They might be able to pull off “Repeal,” if not in fact then at least in policy by sabotaging the exchanges and funding.
-The political consequences of this will be dire as millions of people will then learn just how important the Affordable Care Act is to them and will, almost certainly, retaliate during the elections.
-But at least Republicans could then turn and say to whoever was left among their supporters that they fulfilled their promise to get rid of the mindlessly hated Obamacare.
+The political consequences of this will be dire as millions of people will then learn just how important the Affordable Care Act is to them and will almost certainly retaliate during the elections.
+But at least Republicans could then turn and say to whoever is left among their supporters that they fulfilled their promise to get rid of the mindlessly hated Obamacare.

 But no. Republicans under The Orange Don (TOD), had to add the “Replace” component, with their leader in the White House complicating matters by promising better and cheaper health care that covers everyone.
 They’ve raised expectations in a way that a corporate conservative party can never achieve.
 Disappointment is the only possible political outcome.

 For Republicans, the problem is two-fold.
 First, generations of anti-socialist propaganda have instilled in most age cohorts (not the younger cohorts, I might mention) an irrational fear of anything that might be…you know…socialisticky.
 Everyone knows that market approaches are superior to socialized approaches.
 Government is not the solution.
 Government is the problem.
 Any evidence to the contrary is nothing more than elite liberal propaganda trying to cleverly nudge the nation into a soviet style dystopia–because that’s just how liberals role.